 NSW Game Hunting Licence - licence replacement form (PDF, 104.4 KB)

 There are three requirements that must be met before you can apply for the R-guide licence.
 Applicants must:

-Before qualifying for an R-guide licence, you must become a member of an Approved Professional Hunting Organisation (APHO).
-You must also maintain your membership for your R-guide licence to remain valid.
-The following are the two registered APHOs in NSW:
+Before qualifying for an R-guide licence, you must become a member of an Approved Hunting Organisation (AHO).
+A directory of AHOs is available.

 R-guide licence holders must: